-- (1) An authorised person may direct any person on local government property or a public place to - - (a) stop doing anything which the authorised person considers on reasonable grounds the person on the property or place is in the process of doing, which is contrary to this local law or any other local law applying in the district; - (b) leave that property or place; or - (c) assist the authorised person or another person in the case of an emergency. - (2) A person who is given a lawful direction under subclause (1) shall comply with that direction.
+- (1) An authorised person may direct any person in a public place to - - (a) stop doing anything which the authorised person considers on reasonable grounds the person is in the process of doing, which is contrary to this local law or any other local law applying in the district; - (b) leave that place; or - (c) assist the authorised person in the case of an emergency. - (2) A person who is given a lawful direction under subclause (1) must comply with that direction.